-\textbf{Preprocessing}: All training images resized to $512 \times 512$ with center cropping.
-Horizontal flips applied during training for augmentation.
-Pixel values normalized to $[-1, 1]$ range.
+\textbf{Preprocessing}: All training images are resized to $512 \times 512$ with center cropping.
+Horizontal flips are applied during training for augmentation.
+Pixel values are normalized to $[-1, 1]$ range.
 No explicit train/validation split; all images used for training.